Lekan-E/databasedesign-SQLproject/README.md

  The data used for this project were all extracted from [FBRef](https://fbref.com/en/). <br />
  A full report - is also included showing the approach to the project. <br />

- All analysis and report were preformed by **Olamilekan Razak Elegbede.**
+ All analyses and report were performed by **Olamilekan Razak Elegbede.**

  ##  Introduction

- Along the years, stats/data has become a big part factor in how football is played, fans watch the game, fans pick their best players and how players are being coached. <br />
+ Over the years, stats/data has become a big part factor in how football is played, fans watch the game, fans pick their best players and how players are being coached. <br />
  The inspiration for this project came after reading a book **The Expected Goals Philosophy by James Tippett** <br />
- My aim for this project to statistically compare how my favourite players performed in the 2022/2023 season as compared to the 2021/2022 season.
+ My aim for this project is to statistically compare how my favourite players performed in the 2022/2023 season as compared to the 2021/2022 season.
 I performed analysis based on playing positions (GK, DF, MID, ATT) from different players in the English Premier League. <br />
  Some data used for analysis were the following: <br/>
  * Expected Goals & Assists
  * Defensive Data i.e Tackles, Ball Recoveries, Interception
- * Attacking Data i.e Shots per 90, Takeon, Total Shots <br/>
+ * Attacking Data i.e Shots-per 90, Takeon, Total Shots <br/>

  ## Methodology
  ### Analytical Tools
- The tools used for analysis includes:
+ The tools used for analysis include:
  * MySQL - Database Management
          - Running Advanced Queries/Calculations
          - Comparison based on position and clubs
  * Microsoft Excel - For inserting data into the database

-**NOTE**: Future Improvements includes Tableau for Visuzaliation.
+**NOTE**: Future Improvements include Tableau for Visualisation.

 ### Project Flowchart